GBol Arts

 The art of Taichi has been around for thousands of years, and is one of the few complete systems of moving meditation in existence today.
 Through repeated movements, you learn how to flow your Chi or Life Energy to improve your health and well-being.
 As you clean and restore your Life Energy, you can again connect with your True Self.
 This can only be accomplished by reestablishing an unrestricted flow of your Life Energy and moving meditation is the key.

 The best way to achieve this end is through Single Form Practice.
 What this means is that, instead of learning a long sequence of movements, each form is practiced one at a time repetitively.
-Training in this manner the energy begins to flow properly, each form training a different energy flow.
+When training in this manner, the energy begins to flow properly, each form developing a different energy flow.
 This strengthens the flow and allows the energy to grow, returning your Life Energy to the way it was when you were born.

-As the student advances the practice evolves from being strictly physical level practice, to what is described as mental level practice.
+As the student advances, the practice evolves from being strictly physical level practice, to what is described as mental level practice.
 At this stage, energy flow plays the main role in the movements.
 Now the student feels the energy move the body, rather than the mind sending messages to the muscles to move.
-This is where the true flow comes into the Taichi movements and the density and frequency of the energy increase.
+This is where the true flow comes into the Taichi movements, and the density and frequency of the energy increases.

 Taichi then, is an internal art.
 It is not strictly a Martial Art, or healing art, but rather, these are ways you can choose to use the internal energy that you develop.
 More important is to connect with your True Self, your original Life Energy, and that is what each of the different practices you learn are really designed to do.
 This is not accomplished through physical motions, but through learning to flow your internal energy, your Chi.
 Moving Meditation is the key to accomplishing this.